a-ni-ka/media-art-project/readme.md

 	- it can wrap around desktop icons and will then activate them
 - left click on search icon = zoom to random zoom state
 	- if zoom is more than 100%, screen can be scrolled by moving the cursor to the edge
+- input into search bar & submit will spawn a popup
+- if gamemaster list has the letters "c", "l", "i", "c", "k", hover over a taskbar button and press a key to activate it

 ## What is being worked on?
 Current problems and issues?
-- making the screen scroll better
+- Context menu doesn't place correctly when clicking item

 ## What are we planning to implement?
-- sooo many things
+- Implementation finalized

 ## Credits
 - Black Squirrel for the Mine Sweeper Sprites
-- Piano Sound Effect by freesound_community from Pixabay
+- Piano sound effect by freesound_community from Pixabay
+- Rotate woosh sound effect by floraphonic from Pixabay
+- Cuckoo clock sound effect by DRAGON-STUDIO from Pixabay
+- colorblind.gdshader adapted from "Replace Color" by edo0xff on godotshaders.com
+- warp.gdshader adapted from "WARP" by nikita1212 / imjustnerdio on godotshaders.com